 66A.
 Drug impairment, police powers to require driver assessment for etc.

+(1A) In this section an instructor providing driving instruction to a learner driver is not to be taken, under section 49AA, to be in charge of the motor vehicle driven by the learner driver.

 (1) A police officer may require —

 (a) the driver or person in charge of a motor vehicle; or